KarlTilsner/Amiibots-Statistics-Tool/README.md

 - DISPLAY AMIIBO AS INACTIVE IF LEADERBOARD RANK IS 0

 - Fix error on micro leaderboard with less than 5 amiibo on the character rank

-- Add other player stats to leaderboard page

-- Add data about trainer:
-    - total wins
-    - total losses
-    - total matches
-    - win rate
-    - what amiibo they have
-- Add matchup data for a trainer:
-    - trainer v trainer
-    - trainer v character
-    - trainer v amiibo

 - Compare two amiibo against eachother